Basic hosting questions and script

 Edited

-Some useful priming questions you can ask in the beginning of the session
+Some basic priming questions you can ask in the beginning of the session

 • What are you looking to get done?